Patrick-Doyne/C/Low Level Management & Programming/IPv4-Progression/README.md

  *IPv4-BST*:

-     - This project-folder contains a program that reads in a text file and creates a singly linked BST from the contents within the file.
+     - This project-folder contains a program that reads in a text file and creates a doubly linked BST from the contents within the file.
      Searches for IPv4 address and alias pairs within aforementioned constraints.
-Allow the user to select from a menu of options to alter, display, and even save the list after modification.
+Allows the user to select from a menu of options to alter, display, and even save the list after modification.
 Also offers memory leak protection.

      - Files: The project contains a makefile, 9 C source files, and 9 header files.